 Once you’ve done this, put a plan together to follow through with changing your priorities to be in line with your ideal commitment list.
-Schedule in personal prayer time; schedule a date with your spouse; make a point to talk to your children face-to-face; call that friend that you’ve been meaning to connect with.
+Schedule personal prayer time; schedule a date with your spouse; make a point to talk to your children face-to-face; call that friend that you’ve been meaning to connect with.

-Whatever your priorities are, actions always speak louder than to do lists; if you say your relationship with your spouse always comes first, but you always work late, are you being true to your word?
+Whatever your priorities are, actions always speak louder than to-do lists; if you say your relationship with your spouse always comes first, but you always work late, are you being true to your word?
 If you say your kids are your top priority, but you’re constantly irritated by them, there’s a gap in your two lists somewhere – I can attest to this.

-Lastly, in yesterday’s sermon, Pastor George talked about being the type of person that other’s enjoy being around.
+Lastly, in yesterday’s sermon, Pastor George talked about being the type of person that others enjoy being around.
 He gave an example of someone who knows it all and has no humility – this person is not affable.
-But the person that has something to learn and is humble, this is the person that has many friends.
+But the person that has something to learn and is humble, is the person that has many friends.

 “Stand in between the humility of what you DO know and the humility of what you DON’T know – this make you a pleasant person to be around.” – Pastor David George, Valley Springs Church

-I hope that today, you make the choice to spend your time being the person you know God wants you to be, and that you aim your life to be someone who positions yourself to do “something that matters.”
+I hope that today, you make the choice to spend your time being the person you know God wants you to be and that you aim your life to be someone who positions yourself to do “something that matters.”